akhteramin/akhteramin/README.md

 💞️ I’m excited to collaborate to build Natural Languae Processing projects focusing on fairness.

+Here is my official email address: aa7510@rit.edu

-📫 Here is my email address: farhanbuet09@gmail.com
+This is my personal email address: farhanbuet09@gmail.com

+Looking for Summer Internship starting May 2022.